Monday, April 20, 2026

 The Cup On the Saucer Went Round And Round THE FISH ON THE DISH.
 Comical dinner Table poem number 771 by Angela Lansbury

-Round Nedpresso saucer with square centre.
+Round Nespresso saucer with square centre.
 Photo by Angela Lansbury.
 Copyright.

 THE FISH ON THE DISH